 Some method is trying to remove Trichinella and Taenia from the swine, but those removal practices may cause infection in those animals, or the worst case, may cause injuries.
 (Kniel, 2013)

-Pork is one of the foods with high saturated fat, which is as low as 9 grams to as high as 35 grams per 3 oz (85g) depends on the recipe, cooking, and serving methods (USDA, 2018).
+Pork is one of the foods with high saturated fat, which is as low as 9 grams to as high as 35 grams per 3 oz (85g).
+Moreover, this depends on the recipe, cooking, and serving methods (USDA, 2018).

 Consuming pork could pose many risks of diseases.
 Most of them are caused by parasites infection and/or the toxins in the pork.

-The latest research identified a new pig virus which could raise concerns about its potential to threaten the health of other animal and even human.
+The latest research identified a new pig virus which could raise concerns about its potential to threaten the health of other animals and even humans.
 It called Porcine

 The main cause of Trichinella infection is consuming raw or undercooked pork (Gottstein, Pozio, and Nöckler, 2009).
 Therefore, could be seen the relationship between consuming pork and distribution areas of Trichinella, see Figure 3 and Figure 4.